jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 3. The grid  is valid  and the  Cells are  generated in  the database (timestamp `dh_valid`).

 4. The  Cell-to-Glyph link  procedure  has  run.
-This  step has  two timestamps,  `dh_debut`  and  `dh_assoc`.
+This step  has  two timestamps, `dh_debut`  and `dh_assoc` (not appearing  above).
 Thus we can compute the duration of the link procedure.

 5. The final text file is generated.